-Wright: I know people can commune with one another who have not shared a particular experience, but must empathy be earned?
+Guernica: I know people can commune with one another who have not shared a particular experience, but must empathy be earned?
 If so, how, and are there limits to empathy?

 Walters: I suspect everything good connected to other people must be earned, consciously or unconsciously.
 But as far as empathy goes, I am not sure everyone has that in them.
 I am not certain everyone should.
 In lieu of empathy a certain set of personal ethics would do, but many people don’t even have that to call on.
 But personal ethics can be employed at any moment, and if maintained with some consistency, I think they can be more effective than empathy.
 That said, I think it’s unhelpful to mock people who experience a lot of feeling for others.
 They can’t help this any more than those who don’t have feeling naturally come to them.

-Wright: You offer several personal stories in Multiply/Divide, including the first of multiple times you, an African American, were mistaken for your son’s nanny, since he has the complexion of his Jewish father and “is often presumed to be only white.”
+Guernica: You offer several personal stories in Multiply/Divide, including the first of multiple times you, an African American, were mistaken for your son’s nanny, since he has the complexion of his Jewish father and “is often presumed to be only white.”
 Later, your son is mistaken at daycare as the twin of another boy, which offends his white mother.
 In the same essay, you recount the shooting of three young men near your Manhattanville apartment, and a trial for an assault you served jury duty for, in which thirty witnesses refuse to testify.
 Together, these stories illustrate the danger, prevalence, and gravity of race issues in America.
 How do you address outrage fatigue, or otherwise direct your responses to overwhelming injustice?

 Walters: America has been about “race issues” from the go.
 I struggle to understand how anyone can think they are talking about this country without discussing the categorizing and disenfranchising of people that has been the history of our economy.
 That said, I think the stories that have evolved in this country, in spite of these violences, the narratives of shared ambitions for collaborative governance are still really compelling.
 I am interested in which new narratives will develop as a result of this harsh reckoning with the inability to live up to our stated ideals.